SharePoint/sp-dev-docs/docs/sp-add-ins/using-csom-for-dotnet-standard.md

 > [!Note]
 > Update the defaultAADAppId with the application id of the app you've registered in Azure AD

+> [!Note]
+> If you are using CSOM for .NET Standard with Azure Functions v3 you may encounter a runtime error related to `System.IdentityModel.Tokens.Jwt`.
+This can be resolved by following the workaround [here](https://github.com/Azure/azure-functions-host/issues/5756).

 ```csharp
 using Microsoft.SharePoint.Client;
 using System;